 For now, our set reward is to get extra sleep time by skipping the brushing and flossing.
 However, you can set more rewards for yourself for keeping the brushing routine in.
 If you brush your teeth before going to bed for three days, you can give yourself a small reward.
-You can follow the same process for flossing as well.
+You can follow the same process of flossing as well.
 Give yourself a big reward at the end of three weeks.

 Another thing that may help in training your brain is to keep a record of your oral hygiene.
 You can set up a chart where you mark whether you’ve brushed and flossed that day.
 This will help you in keeping a track of both your health, as well as your rewards.

 You can set an alarm for every night which will remind you to brush your teeth on time.
-You can also set a few of them at the intervals of 5 minutes each, if you tend to snooze or skip them.
-If you’re not the one for alarms, you can start your night time routine a bit early as well to include brushing in it.
+You can also set a few of them at the intervals of 5 minutes each if you tend to snooze or skip them.
+If you’re not the one for alarms, you can start your nighttime routine a bit early as well to include brushing in it.

 One of the biggest methods to train your brain is to educate it about the benefits of good oral hygiene.
 Every time you see yourself failing, think about the benefits of it to pick up this habit again.